Indiana School for the Deaf: Residency

 ISD is also a residential school for ages 3 to 21.
 It has dormitories where students reside throughout the week.
 Students arrive on Sundays and depart on Fridays.
 Dormitories are for students who live far enough not to be able to travel by bus every day to school.
 There are dormitories for male and female students: Preschool, Elementary, Middle School, and High School.
 ISD's residential programs offer extracurricular activities, peer interaction, student growth and development, achievement, and more.

 Athletics

 ISD offers several athletics starting from 5th grade to 12th grade.
+The athletic teams are named the Hoosier Orioles.
 There are sports for both female and male students.